 Now for the important part: the coffee itself.

-I’ve got good news: both the Aeropress and the French press can produce excellent coffee that is rich, balanced, and deeply satisfying.
-However, there are some subtle differences in flavor that you should be aware of.
+I’ve good news: both the Aeropress and the French press can produce rich, balanced, and deeply satisfying coffee.
+However, you should be aware of some subtle differences in flavor.

 To begin, the metal filter of the french press produces coffee with a full body and flavor.
 Natural oils and microscopic coffee grounds are not held back by the mesh filter, creating a sense of heaviness and fullness and enhancing flavor.
 These two factors tend to reduce specific flavor clarity while producing a more robust, well-rounded flavor.